-Explanation for departure :

-Large companies are to complete the column Non-large companies are encouraged
+Large companies encouraged to co s below.
+Non-large companies are

 Measure :

 Timeframe :

 The board is able to objectively review the Audit Committee's findings and recommendations.
 The company's financial statement is a reliable source of information.

 The Audit Committee should comprise solely of Independent Directors.